MOTHERHOOD, SPECIAL NEEDS, AND THE BEAUTY OF EVERYDAY MESSES

 Being a mother of a chronically ill child means I have seen my son limping and barely able to walk.
 It means I have seen my son in intense pain and have not been able to help at all.

 Being a mother of a chronically ill child means I am seeing a side of life that I barely knew existed.
-I see other mommas, in the waiting rooms, at the hospital, on the streets.
-And I see them with their obviously medically fragile children.
-I really, really see them, and try to smile when I meet their eyes.
+I see other mommas – in the waiting rooms, at the hospital, on the streets.
+I see them with their obviously medically fragile children.
+I really, really see them and try to smile when I meet their eyes.

 PRAY, SURRENDER AND FIND PEACE

 Being a mother of a chronically ill child means I pray a lot.
 It means I am learning to surrender to this life I have been given.
-It means I find peace in places I would’ve thought chaotic just a short year ago
+It means I find peace in places I would have thought chaotic just a short year ago.

-Being a mother of a chronically ill child means I cry, a lot.
-It means I love, a lot.
-And it means I try harder.
-I give-up.
-I lose it.
-And I laugh.
+Being a mother of a chronically ill child means I cry – a lot.
+It means I love – a lot.
+It means I try harder.
+It means I give up, I lose it, and I laugh.
 I wish I could sleep more.
 I wear yoga pants more often than I should.
-And I drink more coffee than I should.
+I drink more coffee than I should.
 I cry some more.
 I enjoy everyday moments so much more.

-Being a mother of a chronically ill child, at its core, is really not that different from just plain being a mom.
+At its core, being a mother of a chronically ill child is not that different from just plain being a mom.
 We all worry about our kids.
 We all struggle with how best to help them.
 Yes, we all wonder how prepared they will be for adulthood.
 We all do the best we can.
-We all fail.
-And we all succeed.
-We all struggle with how to not mess it up.
+We all fail – and we all succeed.
+We all struggle with not messing it up.
 We all pour ourselves out.

 First published on the now-closed HuffPost Contributor platform by Shawna Wingert.
 Published with permission.